Paulodev-web/archestra/platform/scripts/README.md

 - Check that the platform is running (`tilt up`)
 - Verify API key is valid

-**"Network error"**
-- Ensure backend is running on http://localhost:9000
+**"401 Unauthorized" or "500 Server Error"**
-- Check that you have provider API keys configured in .env
+- Ensure you have provider API keys set (OPENAI_API_KEY, ANTHROPIC_API_KEY)
+- The script will skip providers without API keys
+- At least one provider API key is required to generate traffic

 **No metrics showing up**
 - Wait 15-30 seconds for Prometheus to scrape